Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 ## Popular operating systems

-Among Velociraptor's supported operating systems, Windows 64 bits, is the most popular (with 82% of users ranking it the most deployed OS type), while Linux is the next most popular deployed OS (26% ranked second, and 48% third).
+Among Velociraptor's supported operating systems, Windows 64 bits, is the most popular (with 82% of users ranking it the most deployed OS type), while Linux is the next most popular deployed endpoint OS (26% ranked second, and 48% third).
 Finally Mac is the third popular choice for Velociraptor's users, with 32 bit Windows systems still very prevalent.

 ## Resources and references